ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Increased vehicle livery limit from 4 to 127
 - Fixed draw distance sliders not being applied on startup, solved lods appearing inside normal models unless opening "Graphics" menu once
 - Improved and fixed some lights and emissive materials (e.g. fixed some light bleed issues)
+- Restored missing lamppost coronas by using console accurate lamppost light properties
-- Restored missing lamppost coronas and uncompressed corona texture from consoles
+- Restored the higher quality uncompressed corona texture from the Xbox 360 version
 - Fixed PC grass models stuck underground
 - Added new tree LOD atlas based on the PC trees
 - Added an option to allow users to custom tree alpha value
-- Fixed assault rifle and sawn-off firing delay
-- Fixed the auto sniper position when aiming
+- Fixed firing delay for assault rifles caused by imperfect animation data (Only appear in PC IV and TLAD)
-- Fixed mp5 crouch reload animation lacks sound in IV
+- Fixed MP5 crouch reload lacks sounds, caused by improper animation data (Only appear in PC IV)
+- Fixed sniper animations using a mix of PC and console animations, and fixed their positions while held
+- Mirrored sniper models so their reloading animation makes more sense
+- Reduced TLAD sawn-off firing delay in it's animation data, now the second shot will be faster after shooting the first one
 - Fixed TLAD streetsweeper broken recoil animation
-- Fixed incorrect bullet tracer position in TBoGT
+- Force TBoGT to use IV and TLAD bullet tracer particles to fix TBoGT's bullet tracer spawning behind the guns, now they look consistent across three games
 - Significantly sped up loading screens
 - Fixed jagged vehicle reflections
 - Disable Z-write behavior for emissive shaders to fix some visual issues (e.g. fixed Bahama Mamas' strobe lights)